 We are grateful to the St. Cloud area high school art educators for their guidance and expertise and to the Paramount Center for the Arts for continuing to be a strong supporter for the arts through education and community support.

-Watch a video of the 2022 awards announcements for the show that features President Linda MacLeod and Judge Kathryn Gainey.
+Watch a video of the 2022 awards announcements for the show that featured then-President Linda MacLeod and Judge Kathryn Gainey.